 PD began playing professionally at 17 and received support from the local open mic circuit.
 “It’s a great place to hone your skills,” Brody says.
 “Everyone is super supportive and has been instrumental in my growth as a musician, performer, and writer.”

-Brody graduated from Kean University and teaches elementary school when not performing or on the road, incorporating a passion for music into a professional career, using music in as many lessons as possible.
+Brody graduated from Kean University and teaches students with special needs when not performing or on the road, incorporating a passion for music into a professional career, using music in as many lessons as possible.